IamJackReed/psm/docs/scrum-basics.md

 > Example 2: Developers cannot choose that to skip the Daily Scrum because they might be busy with writing code or developing the product.

+Scrum proves especially effective in an iterative and incremental knowledge transfers.

 Scrum is founded on:
 **Empiricism and lean thinking**.
 Empiricism asserts that knowledge comes from **experience** and **making decisions based on what is observed**.
 Lean thinking **reduces waste** and **focuses on the essentials**.